 In Teradata , LOCKS are used to maintain integrity of data present in the tables.
-Teradata , itself decides the kind of lock to implement however in some cases users can also decide what kind of lock, the query should use.
+Teradata , itself decides the kind of lock to implement depending on the type of query however in some cases users can also decide what kind of lock, the query should use.
 In TERADATA, locks can be implemented at three levels: DATABASE , TABLE and ROW HASH.
-And there are 4 types of LOCKS available in TERADATA:
+There are 4 types of LOCKS available in TERADATA:

 LOCKING SOURCE_TABLE FOR ACCESS INSERT INTO TARGET_TABLE SELECT * FROM SOURCE_TABLE;